 The whole team has stepped up its play in response to Fedotov’s performance.
 Comparing the start of the season to the end of October up till now, the Flyers defense has gone from, literally, the worst goals allowed per game to close to top-5 in the league in this metric.
 The Flyers are taking a lot more shots than they were at the beginning of the year, creating much more scoring plays and second-chance opportunities.

-In addition, the Flyers are improving tremendously at keeping leads and building momentum from them, not allowing quick answers from the opposition as they were doing earlier in the year.
+In addition, the Flyers are improving tremendously at keeping leads and building momentum from them, not allowing quick answers from the opposition as they did earlier in the year.
 The young talent is showing a ton of promise lately, an encouraging sign for the team’s depth in years to come.
 Helge Grans showed promise in his first NHL start against the Avalanche, Emil Andrae is a powerhouse in the defensive zone, Foerster is playing great and, of course, Michkov is on pace to become the frontrunner for the Calder Memorial this year.

 Two sides of a coin

 Whether you believe in momentum in sports or not, the Flyers certainly have it as they head into their matchup with the Hurricanes.
 However, Ersson’s injury and Fedotov’s subsequent dominant performance create a conundrum for the Flyers.
-The determination of the Flyers is something that goes back to the Broad Street Bullies, an identity that is unlikely to dissipate anytime soon.
+The Flyers' determination is something that goes back to the Broad Street Bullies, an identity that is unlikely to dissipate anytime soon.
 Depending on who you talk to, this resilience may not be in the team's best interest.

 There exists a never-ending dichotomy in sports, no matter the game or team.
 In one camp is the “newer” age of thought.
 Avoid that dreaded no-man's land in the middle of the standings and lose enough games to put your team in a good draft position in the offseason.
-Philadelphia fans were already well aware of this tactic when the Sixers practically invented it a decade ago.
+Philadelphia fans are already well aware of this tactic when the Sixers practically invented it a decade ago.

 The camp would argue that this “process” is the way to go at the Wells Fargo Center, supplementing Michkov with another exciting young talent early in the first round.
 The salary cap era creates challenges to bring in high-end talent outside of the draft.
 Of course, the Flyers do have three first-rounders and three second-rounders in next year’s draft.
 However, we all know that trading up rarely, if ever, happens in the NHL Draft.
 It is nothing like the excitement we see with its NBA and NFL counterparts.
-If the fans truly want a Hagens or McQueen (for which they have been clambering), a low teen pick is not going to cut it.
+If the fans truly want a Hagens or McQueen (for which they have been clambering for), a low teen pick is not going to cut it.

 On the flip side, if we know anything about Tortorella, it’s that he would never allow talk of “tanking” or this mentality.
 The hockey “truthers” would agree, arguing that tanking does more harm than good.
 How often does a top-10 pick turn out to be a bust?
 Will poor attendance and loss of interest in their team outweigh the potential for a future stud?
 They would shine light on the Penguins as a prime example of what having a winning culture can do and point to the Sabres as a reason to avoid it.
 Let's not forget the season started on a gruesome road-heavy schedule against teams that will most likely end the season in the top half of the league.